Disentangling the Faraday rotation sky

 Our results still suffer from several unaccounted potential biases in our model and the data sets we use, which we have partly verified.
 These are the mainly large systematic uncertainties in the EM data derived from H$\alpha$, which mostly stem from the unknown relation to the Galactic dust distribution, as well as the sparse volume (at low latitudes) and angular (at high latitudes) sampling of pulsars.

 The road ahead to improve our results must clearly be focussed to alleviate these issues, which can be achieved by two main paths.
 At first, the inclusion of new data sets will be helpful.
 Potential additions are mostly dust data, which would increase the fidelity in the H$\alpha$ derived EM data, as well as new pulsar data coming from next generation radio telescopes such as the Square Kilometer Array, which are projected to be able to observe almost all Galactic pulsars \citep{2008vanLeeuwen, 2015Keane}.
 A second possible data source that may reduce the systematic biases stemming from the pulsar distribution are Fast Radio Bursts, which already have been demonstrated to allow for such an analysis \citep{2022Pandhi}.
+See also \citet{2023Cook} and \citet{2023Ravi} for illustrations of the potential value of FRBs for the inference of the Galactic electron density.
 FRB DMs provide a nice complementary data set to the pulsar DMs, as they yield an upper limit to the DM, in contrast to the lower limit provided by pulsars.